S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 Similar to the above test, but one of the sender runs a real-time congestion control algorithm.

+*A proposal for a congestion control algorithm SHOULD consider coexistence with widely deployed real-time congestion control algorithms.*

 ### Short and Long Flows
 ![](./assets/MultipleEndDevices.drawio.png)

 Same as the “Short Flows” test, but this time the short and long flows should be the new CC algorithm and existing CC algorithms and vice versa.

+*The effect on short-lived and long-lived flows using other common congestion control algorithms MUST be evaluated.*

 Metric (fairness):
 - [Harm index](https://www.irtf.org/anrp/IETF109-ANRP-Ware.pdf)